sidgurun/Lya_zelda/docs/Tutorial_mock.rst

 Tutorial : Computing mock line profiles
 ========================================

 In this tutorial you will, hopefully, learn how to compute mock line Lyman-alpha line profiles with `zELDA`.
-The lines computed in this turorial suffer from the tipical artifacts casued by the fact the instruments are not perfect
+The lines computed in this tutorial suffer from the typical artifacts caused by the fact the instruments are not perfect.

 Mocking Lyman-alpha line profiles
 *********************************